semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted.md

 Since communication is always initiated from the self-hosted agent, Semaphore has no way to start or attach a terminal to jobs running on self-hosted agents.
 This means that the [debug command](./jobs#debug-jobs) does not work.

-To debug jobs on a self-hosted agent you need to log in the agent machine.
+To debug jobs on a self-hosted agent you need to log in to the agent machine.
 Keep in mind that:

 - You should log in with the same user the agent is running under.
 For example, if you're using [agent-aws-stack](https://github.com/renderedtext/agent-aws-stack), the user is `semaphore`
 - The agent does not automatically load environment variables for the job.
 To load the variables, you must source the files located at `/tmp/.env-*`